patrickromeromccafferty/wetgrain/shop.md

 5. Issue Two, Summer 2021 £9
 6. Issue One, Summer 2020 (Sold Out)

+We also sell pdfs of all issues for £3 each.
+To order please email diana [at] wetgrainpoetry.co.uk with the issue(s) you'd like along with your name and address so we can invoice you to complete the sale.

 ### Subscriptions

 If you wish to support the magazine, you might like to consider taking out a subscription for the year.
 At £40, a subscription entitles you to: